Kiuwan logo

 Chances are, your app is constantly undergoing updates and getting various fixes from your team.
 Using SBOM makes it easier for your team to maintain your application, find potential bugs, and easily determine which components are due for updates.

 Your software bill of materials can also serve as a blueprint for long-term projects.
-Because they make it easier for developers to understand and modify the software over time, these detailed records make it easier to streamline component updates.
+Because these detailed records make it easier for developers to understand and modify the software over time, they make it easier to streamline component updates.

 More Communication

-By using an SBOM for your software, you can maintain transparency not only with regulatory bodies but also with your own team.
+By using an SBOM for your software, you can maintain transparency with regulatory bodies and your team.

 Subsequently, it will be easier for team members who are new to your project to understand the components of your software.
-They’ll be able to more easily pick up your project and continue updating it without introducing new errors or vulnerabilities as they update it.
+They’ll pick up your project more easily and update it without introducing new errors or vulnerabilities as they update it.
 As a result, your software will be even better with every patch or update.

 How to Implement SBOM in Your Team

-Implementing the use of a software bill of materials may seem like a tedious extra step.
+Implementing a software bill of materials may seem like a tedious extra step.
 However, there are ways to make it easier to implement and help it become an asset to your team rather than an inconvenience.

 Generate SBOM Automatically

 Creating SBOMs manually can be tedious and complicated.
-Fortunately, there are open-source tools on the market that allow developers to generate SBOMs automatically.
+Fortunately, open-source tools on the market allow developers to generate SBOMs automatically.

-Automation allows your organization to scan software applications and their dependencies, generate reports, and analyze the SBOM’s data.
-It helps you identify trends, possible risks, and areas for improvement within your application.
+Automation allows your organization to scan software applications and their dependencies, generate reports, and analyze SBOMs.
+The SBOM helps you identify trends, possible risks, and areas for improvement in the application.

 Integrate with CI/CD

-Organizations can integrate SBOMs into the CI/CD pipeline to ensure they’re always available at every software lifecycle stage.
-It should be second nature as part of your overall CI/CD pipeline.
+Organizations can integrate SBOMs into the CI/CD pipeline so that they are available at every software lifecycle stage.
+This should be part of the overall pipeline.

 Update Regularly

 Your software bill of materials should be a living document that your team adds to and updates with every new iteration of your software.
-Anytime you update any of the third-party components, be it just for correcting a bug or for a major security fix, you must update the documentation as well.
+Anytime you update any of the third-party components, be it just for correcting a bug or for a significant security fix, you must also update the documentation.

 Making this a regular habit makes it easier to resolve potential incidents faster down the line.